 The Muruntau deposit is located within the Beltau-Kurama volcano-plutonic belt.
 The belt stretches in arc shape for 1,300km to 1,350km from the Valeryanov zone of the Urals in the west to the Chatkal ridges in the east.

-Gold mining at Muruntau is conducted using a truck and conveyor ore transportation system.
+The Muruntau gold mine employs open-pit mining and heap leach processing.
+Gold mining is conducted using a truck and conveyor ore transportation system.
 The overburden is taken to the crushing and transhipping points using cyclic flow technology.

-The conveyor has a lifting height of 270m and an angle of 37 degrees, which reduces the length of the ore mass transport by road by more than 3.5km.
+The conveyor has a lifting height of 270m and an angle of 37°, which reduces the length of the ore mass transport by road by more than 3.5km.

-The conveyor can handle one million tonnes of ore per year with a hill climbing ability of approximately 37%.
-It has a capacity of transporting 50,000 tonnes per day.
+The conveyor can handle one million tonnes of ore per year with a hill-climbing ability of approximately 37%.
+It has a capacity of transporting 50,000t per day.

 The rock is dumped directly to the surface using Rocky loader-stacker-3500 dump hopper.
 The grinding loading complex comprises of grinding-loading point and loading-storing complex.

-Processing of ore at the Muruntau mine is done at hydrometallurgical plant No. 2 (HMP-2) which was installed in 1969.
+Processing of ore at the Muruntau mine is performed at hydrometallurgical plant No. 2 (HMP-2), which was installed in 1969.

 The crushing and sorting complex processes the off-balance ores from the open-pit stockpiles to increase the ore feed reliability.

-Gold is extracted using the heap leaching method that helps in efficient extraction of gold, even from low-grade ores.
+Gold is extracted using the heap leaching method that helps in the efficient extraction of gold, even from low-grade ores.
 Sorption and filter-free process is used for extracting the gold.
-It also extracts refined sliver and palladium by-product.
+It also extracts refined sliver and palladium by-products.

 The mining fleet of Muruntau includes 200 BELAZ-75307 mining dump trucks of 220MT capacity.
-In addition, two Hitachi excavators with 19.4 cubic metres bucket capacity and one Russian-made ECG-15M excavator with 15 cubic meters capacity are used.
+In addition, two Hitachi excavators with 19.4m³ bucket capacity and one Russian-made ECG-15M excavator with 15m³ capacity are used.

 Alteko was awarded the contract for installing the ore mining-and-transport complex at Muruntau mine.
 Novokramatorsk Machinery Plant provided the spare parts and components for the conveyor complex.